 Mobilizing for the Emergency

 As caseloads began rising, leadership meetings were held daily to identify and address emerging needs across the medical center, with updates emailed to all faculty and trainees to enhance coordination.
-Rusk Rehabilitation’s two Manhattan-based inpatient rehabilitation facilities, at Tisch Hospital and NYU Langone Orthopedic Hospital, were repurposed within a week; one was reserved for COVID-19–positive cases and the other for patients who tested negative.
+Rusk Rehabilitation’s two Manhattan-based inpatient rehabilitation facilities, at Tisch Hospital and NYU Langone Orthopedic Hospital, were repurposed within a week; one was reserved for patients recovering from COVID-19 and the other for patients who tested negative.
 Led by Jeffrey S. Fine, MD, associate professor of rehabilitation medicine and chief of the physical medicine and rehabilitation service at NYU Langone Hospital—Brooklyn, the inpatient rehabilitation facility at NYU Langone Hospital—Brooklyn was converted to an acute COVID-19 unit.
 “We quickly leveraged partnerships across multiple disciplines to manage a new acute medicine COVID unit, and subsequently a COVID recovery rehabilitation unit.
 Substantial operational changes were made to meet the needs of this patient cohort,” says Dr. Fine.

 Although face-to-face outpatient visits were suspended to avoid the risk of contagion, virtual rehabilitation therapy through video visits was maximized, providing continuity of care for those who needed it most.
 Meanwhile, Rusk Rehabilitation’s research division engaged with numerous system-wide initiatives aimed at improving clinical and institutional approaches to pandemic-related challenges.